-It is expected that a smartBASIC application wanting to manage trusted device will use a combination of the functions: - BleBondMngrGetInfo, BleBondingIsTrusted, BleBondingPersistKey and BleBondingEraseKey.
+A smartBASIC application wanting to manage trusted device will use a combination of the functions: BleBondMngrGetInfo, BleBondingIsTrusted, BleBondingPersistKey and BleBondingEraseKey.

-Whisper Mode Pairing
+5.13.2 Whisper Mode Pairing

 BLE provides for simple secure pairing with or without man-in-the-middle attack protection.
 To enhance security while a pairing is in progress the specification has provided for Out-of-Band pairing where the shared secret information is exchanged by means other than the Bluetooth connection.
 That mode of pairing is currently not exposed.